-Monster Hunter Rise features plenty of toothy terrors to test your might against, so find out everything you need to know about all of the game’s confirmed monsters.
+There are 61 monsters in Monster Hunter Rise for you to test your might against, so find out everything you need to know about the game’s toothy terrors.

-Monster Hunter Rise’s Switch release is just around the corner and Capcom’s new beast-slaying game aims to be the best entry yet.
-While the game borrows elements from previous Monster Hunter titles, Rise features plenty of new content for fans to sink their teeth into.
+Monster Hunter Rise is finally out and Capcom’s new beast-slaying game is the best entry yet.
+While Rise borrows elements from previous Monster Hunter titles, it features plenty of new content for fans to sink their teeth into.

-From newly discovered locales to the unique Wire Bug and Wyvern Riding mechanics, there is certainly a lot to be excited about.
+From newly discovered locales to the unique Wirebug and Wyvern Riding mechanics, there is certainly a lot of new mechanics and features to be excited about.

 However, just like every Monster Hunter game before it, Rise features a huge roster of creatures for players to hunt.
-To help get you ready for Rise’s Switch release, we’ve covered every monster that will be coming to the game so far.
+In order to give you an edge over your beastly foes, we’ve covered every monster in Monster Hunter Rise.

 Maganamalo is Monster Hunter Rise’s flagship beast and the one that exudes an aurora of darkness.
 It’s said that whenever this terrifying monster makes an appearance, the world will be plunged into chaos.
-Whenever this monster devours its terrified victims, purple “Hellfire” flames begin to ooze from its mouth, claws, and tail.
+When this fearsome beast devours its terrified victims, purple “Hellfire” flames begin to ooze from its mouth, claws, and tail.

 - Read More: Monster Hunter Rise release date and more

-Not only does this make Magnamalo look even more intimidating, it also further adds to this horned beast’s lethality.
+Not only does this make Magnamalo look even more intimidating, but it also further adds to this horned beast’s lethality.
 Despite its overall bulky build, Magnamalo is capable of unleashing some incredibly fast attacks.
-Expect plenty of mighty tail slams, fiery ranged attacks, and colossal gap closers.
-Even poor Rathalos couldn’t escape Magnamlos rage.
+Expect plenty of mighty claw slams, fiery ranged attacks, and colossal gap closers.

 Once the makeshift blade has shattered, Goss Harag will use its massive claws to swipe and claw away at its foes.
 It also has a number of ranged attacks in the form of a deadly ice beam, dagger throw, and AoE shockwave.